Luiss1776/Configuring-Active-Directory-/README.md

 - Create an Admin & Normal User Account in Active Directory
 - Join Client-1 to your Domain (mydomain.com)
 - Setup remote desktop for non-admin users on client-1
-- Creating Users & attempt to login with a user
+- Create Users & attempt to login with a user

 <h2>Deployment and Configuration Steps</h2>